 - ½ tablespoon Ginger paste

 - ½ tablespoon Garlic paste

 - 2 tablespoon Mint leaves chopped

 - 2 tablespoon Cilantro leaves chopped

 - ½ teaspoon Cumin seeds (Jeera)

 Marinate the chicken:

 - Add chicken in a bowl with all the marinate ingredients.
-Mix well and refrigerate it for 1 hour or more.
+Mix well and refrigerate it for 30 minutes (or up to 8 hours).

 Preparing the biryani: